Old Trafford Cricket Ground: The ends

 In the second Test of 1938 in a desperate effort to ensure play after heavy rain the groundstaff moved the turf from the practice pitch to the square—a unique attempt.
-In 2010–11 the wickets were relaid, changing their extremely unusual east–west axis to a more conventional north–south layout.
-The Brian Statham End (previously the Warwick Road End) to the east, and Stretford End to the west, were replaced by the Pavilion End to the north, and the Brian Statham End to the south.
+In 2010–11 the square was relaid, changing its extremely unusual east–west axis to a more conventional north–south layout.
+The Brian Statham End (previously the Warwick Road End until 2003) to the east, and Stretford End to the west, were replaced by the Pavilion End to the north, and the Brian Statham End to the south.

 The Pavilion

 The three-tiered Victorian members' pavilion was built in 1895 for £10,000.
 Hit by a bomb in 1940—which destroyed the members' dining room and groundsman's quarters—most of the pavilion was rebuilt.
 One million pounds was spent on a new roof after it began to leak in 2003.

-The Pavilion's position was noteworthy in that, until 2010, it sat parallel to the wickets, rather than behind them, presenting the members with one of the worst viewing angles possible.
+The Pavilion's position was noteworthy in that, until 2010, it sat parallel to the pitches, rather than behind them, presenting the members with one of the worst viewing angles possible.
 It contains batting and bowling Honour Boards, unveiled during the 2004 Test match.
 The pavilion underwent redevelopment at the start of 2012 and was reopened for the YB40 game against Scotland.

 When the bowler is operating from the southern Brian Statham End, television viewers will be looking at the Pavilion with its two clock towers directly behind the keeper.